Download in Microsoft Word format

 Whatever God does is done well.

 This cantata takes us into the second quarter of the cycle and it would be difficult to imagine a more joyful and ebullient beginning than the opening chorus.
 God does nothing without good purpose, it proclaims, and we would do well to remember this—-He upholds us even during the most difficult periods of our lives and we are wise to accept His rule and wisdom.
-One is tempted to think that Bach himself held to a philosophy of this kind, expressed here in the most cheerful and urbane manner.
+One is tempted to speculate that Bach himself might have held to a philosophy of this kind, expressed here in the most cheerful and urbane manner.

 Although this is the fourteenth cantata of the cycle, it is only the third with an opening fantasia set in a major key.
 Of the twenty-five cantatas from C 20 (the beginning of the cycle as determined by the date when Bach had begun his duties in Leipzig in May 1723) to C 116 (the twenty-fifth Sunday after Trinity and the end of the ecclesiastical year) only ten are in major keys.
-A quick glance at the chronological listing shows that most of these appear in this second quarter of the cycle.
+A quick glance at the chronological listing shows that most of these appear in this second quarter of this cycle.

 Nevertheless, it is illuminating to note the degree of expressive variety Bach achieves by using major modes, ranging from the quiet, personal introspection of C 8 to the spirited effervescence of Cs 94 and 99.
 Of these last two cantatas, the former would seem, in many ways, to have been a practice run for the latter.

 In both works, Bach’s excellent flautist is the instrumental star.
 Here he makes his appearance as soloist in three movements (first, third and fifth) exhibiting a high degree of virtuosity.
 The opening chorus is a flute concerto in all but name and inevitably leads one to speculate whether it may have been adapted from a lost work, possibly one of the missing violin concerti.
-There is, of course, apart from some internal structural detail, no external evidence to support this contention.
+There is, however, apart from some internal structural detail, no external evidence to support this contention.
 The fact that Bach seems to have borrowed nothing from earlier works for the block of forty fantasia cantatas of this cycle would indicate that it was newly composed.
 Additionally, some critics have suggested links tying the opening string melody to the first chorale phrase and thus binding them as an entity, but it must be said that these are rather tenuous.

 Not that any of this really matters.
 Whatever its ancestry, this fantasia is a splendidly joyous piece, lifting and engaging the human spirit.